-WELCOME TO THEWelcome to International Polytechnic High School!
-You are part of an innovativeIPOLY COMMUNITYand challenging program designed to prepare you to meet your college and professional goals, and to enable you to take your place as a "citizen of the world".
+Welcome to International Polytechnic High School!
+You are part of an innovative and challenging program designed to prepare you to meet your college and professional goals, and to enable you to take your place as a "citizen of the world".